Research and Project Areas

 I am busy working on expanding these insights to account for data-driven systems and algorithms more broadly.
 From paper forms to online registration fields and categories to personalized search results and recommendations, individuals from marginalized groups regularly struggle with systems that reinforce particular normative visions of the world at the expense of others.
 It is my position that these persistent and often overlooked “micro” interactions with information technology represent a form of discursive violence—dubbed “data violence”—that is disproportionately inflicted on certain kinds of marginalized or minority populations, in particular gender minorities.

 Outputs from this project area

-- Hoffmann, A.L. (forthcoming).
+- Hoffmann, A.L.
+(2017).
 Data, technology, and gender: Thinking about (and from) trans lives.
 In A. Shew & J. Pitt (eds.), Routledge Companion to Philosophy of Technology.
 London, UK: Routledge.